d893a/localscore-insights/README.md

 ![localscore.gen_tps.14B.png](localscore.gen_tps.14B.png)

 Token generation throughput for the 14B parameter model.
-The threshold value was chosen to be larger than the reading speed -- assuming that an everage person could read the output tokens at a speed of 300 words per minute (5 words per seconds), which is around 5 tokens per second for English text.
+The threshold value was chosen to be larger than the reading speed -- assuming that an average person could read the output tokens at a speed of 300 words per minute (5 words per seconds), which is around 5 tokens per second for English text.

 ### 8B parameter model: Meta Llama 3.1 8B Instruct Q4_K - Medium